 - Playing by Ear This is an easy one just think of a song you know and plunk it out.
 After that add I, IV, V chords and go from there.

 - Piano Covers A Piano Cover is a popular song played on the piano by someone other than the original artist who recorded it.
-Youtube is full of these.
+YouTube is full of these.
 It is also full of Piano Tutorials and teens love them.
-I have my students show me what they are trying to learn from Youtube and I help them.
-I have mixed feelings about Youtube tutorials but I know that my teenaged beginning piano students are probably trying them.
+I have my students show me what they are trying to learn from YouTube and I help them.
+I have mixed feelings about YouTube tutorials but I know that my teenage beginning piano students are probably trying them.
 If they are getting their other work done and the tutorial looks like something they can accomplish I help them break it down and learn it.

 I really love working with teenage beginning piano students.
 They are so much fun and they learn very fast.
 Even though these students are very busy most of them are so excited to learn to play the piano that they will work very hard.
 I know how they feel I love the piano too!
 And I will do anything to help them attain their dream of playing the piano.